margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Teach it in accents soft and mild.
 It may not long remain."

+## Silence the Waves ##
+Silence the waves,
+oh my soul
+oh my soul
+you are my source of peace
+when the fear and the rage
+kick and scream
+God is always still there

+Thank you God for your Son
+the one who stilled all so well.

+## Ocean, Sand ##
+Ocean, sand.
+It fills the whole Earth.

+## Connectivity ##
+The ocean
+THe rivers
+The roots below the ground
+The interstate
+The stars

+Continuous.
+Circle.
+Rhythm.
+Structure.

 ## Working with EVERFI ##
 I was grateful that through the doubt, God intuitively led me to a place just right for me and everyone, where I was integrated with family members and community members doing their life work in the world.
 I was grateful to deliberately choose to work for a leader who loved African American history and shared African American history.